Tornadoes of 2000: Synopsis

 The 2000 tornado season as a whole was slightly below normal to near average.
 There were 1,075 tornadoes confirmed in the United States.
-January was inactive with just 16 tornado reports.
+January was not the most active with just 16 tornado reports, but three of them were severe.
 Activity in February was high, with several strong tornadoes throughout the South.
 March was also quite active, with a notable tornado in Fort Worth, Texas taking place at the end of the month.
 The spring months saw normal activity, with substantial outbreaks in both April and May.
 Most of June was marked by below normal activity, with 135 tornadoes confirmed.
 The end of June and all of July had tornado reports nearly every day, resulting in an active early summer period.
 This activity continued into the beginning of August, but the latter part of the month saw few tornadoes, as well as the start of September.
 The rest of September was slightly more active.
-The fall months had normal activity; however, a pattern shift at the end of November caused December as a whole to be inactive, even though the F4 storm in Tuscaloosa, Alabama was the second-deadliest December tornado since 1950.
+The fall months had normal activity; however, a pattern shift at the end of November caused the first two weeks of December to be inactive.
+The F4 storm in Tuscaloosa, Alabama was the second-deadliest December tornado since 1950.